Llanfaglan: Anatemori Fili Lovernii

 The stone notes the burial place of Lovernii the son of Anatemori.
 These are Brythonic names in a Latin inscription, not Latin names as claimed by some; the only Latin word here is Fili.
 This stone dates from roughly the end of the 5th to early 6th century.
 Loverniws is a personal name, in Cornish Lowern and in Breton, Louarn, (still in use today as a personal name).
 The Modern Welsh name is Llwynog (meaning fox).
 Whoever Lonerniws was, he was someone of status in society, as he was named after an animal.
 We see this also with the First Nations people of North America.
-His father's name Anatemarios means Enaid and Mawr giving the name Enaidfawr.
+His father's name Anatemarios is equivalent to “enaid” and “mawr” giving the name Eneidfawr.
 This is the influence of Latin because of the Roman settlement at Segontium nearby, where we see the Brythonic language being corrupted by Latin.
 Brythonic is the British language from which Welsh, Cornish, and Breton have evolved.